 My disabilities are not obvious at first glance.
-I can usually walk OK, and I do not wear a cast on an injured body part, nor do I use a mobility device like a cane, walker, or scooter.
-I also work hard to mask my disabilities from students and coworkers, because years of university ableism have worn me down.
-So please bear in mind that when you look at me, you are likely to miss or repeatedly
+I do not wear a cast on an injured body part, nor do I use a mobility device like a cane, walker, or wheelchair.
+When you look at me, you are likely to miss or repeatedly

 forget the fact that I am disabled.
-I, on the other hand, get constant reminders.
-Multiple well-regarded medical specialists in Toronto and elsewhere have told me that my chronic pain originating in sporting traumas after the age of 30 (mostly this skiing accident) has every likelihood of being permanent.
-So it would be unrealistic to expect a resolution anytime soon, and you should not treat my disability as temporary.
+I, on the other hand, get constant reminders throughout the day -- even while I am sleeping.
+Multiple well-regarded medical specialists in Toronto, Boston, and elsewhere have told me that my chronic pain originating in sporting traumas after the age of 30 (mostly this skiing accident) has every likelihood of being permanent.
+Since it is medically unrealistic to expect a resolution, you should avoid treating my disabilities as temporary or telling me that you hope I feel better soon.

-The following information on my difficulty metric is intended to help you learn how to be more decent to me.
-Honouring my chronic pain constraints will result in a greater probability of you getting what you want out of our professional interactions, so it is in your interest to do so.
+The following information on my difficulty metric is intended to help you learn how to be more decent to me as a human being.
+Honouring my chronic pain constraints will result in a greater probability of you getting what you want out of our professional interactions, so it is in your interests to do so.

 |task allocation||steady workload||variable, peaky workload|